Corporate Governance

 We live up to our climate responsibility

-We consistently use renewable energy, reduce our consumption and minimise emissions to contribute our share to the achievement of the Paris Agreement.
+We consistently use renewable energy, reduce our consumption and minimise emissions to do our part towards achieving the Paris Agreement.

 Social